 Link tracking is used within HTML-based emails to track which links have been clicked by the recipients.
 This tracking provides a means to measure the effectiveness of marketing campaigns.

-This Web site takes every precaution to protect user information.
+Safeguarding information you give to us or we receive about you is a priority for SAS.
+We take appropriate security measures to protect against loss, misuse and unauthorized access, alteration, disclosure, or destruction of your information.
 When users submit sensitive information via the Web site, their information is protected both online and off-line.

 SSL encryption software is used on forms requesting financial information.
 Full credit card numbers are not stored in our databases.

 User information is restricted within the SAS offices.
-Employees who need the information to perform a specific job are granted access to personally identifiable information.
+Staff, contractors, or volunteers who need the information to perform a specific job are granted access to personally identifiable information.
 Servers that store personally identifiable information are in a locked facility.

 Correcting/Updating/Deleting/Deactivating Personal Information

-If a user's personally identifiable information changes, or if a user no longer desires the services provided, contact SAS by email, telephone, or postal mail at the contact information listed below.
+If a user's personally identifiable information changes, or if a user no longer desires the services provided or wishes to restrict sharing or use of such data, contact SAS by email, telephone, or postal mail at the contact information listed below.

 168 West Main Street